Understanding wabi-sabi

 This philosophy transcends art—it offers a new way of seeing the world.
 In a culture often fixated on perfection, wabi-sabi provides a refreshing perspective, encouraging us to find meaning and beauty in life’s imperfections.

-The process is 100% recyclable and made from natural materials
+100% recyclable process made from natural materials

 The tone of sumi ink is the fruit of wisdom and beauty, passed down through ink art history.